choukalos/M2_Api_Example_Scripts/README.md

-Collection of simple scripts that use Magento M2 customer service APIs
+Collection of simple scripts that use Magento M2 service APIs

 API Path
 - store BASE URL